spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/kubevip.md

   http-app-svc   LoadBalancer   10.100.200.10   10.10.1.100   80:30720/TCP   5m
   ```

-  In this example, the external IP `10.10.1.100` is the IP address that kube-vip received from the DHCP server or the IP address you specified in the `loadBalancerIP` parameter.
+  In the above example, the external IP `10.10.1.100` is the IP address that kube-vip received from the DHCP server or the IP address you specified in the `loadBalancerIP` parameter.